MicrosoftDocs/azure-docs/articles/storage/files/storage-files-active-directory-enable.md

 ## Workflow overview

-The diagram below illustrates the end-to-end workflow to enable Azure AD integration with Azure Files for access to shares, directories, or files.
-To enable Azure AD integration, first verify that your Azure AD and Azure Storage environments are properly configured.
+The diagram below illustrates the end-to-end workflow to enable Azure AD authentication over SMB for shares, directories, or files.
+Before you get started, first verify that your Azure AD and Azure Storage environments are properly configured.
 It's strongly recommended that you walk through the [prerequisites](#prerequisites) and make sure that you've performed all of the required steps.

 Next, grant access to Azure Files resources with Azure AD credentials in three steps:

-1. Enable Azure AD Integration for Azure Files.
+1. Enable Azure AD authentication over SMB for your storage account.
-2. Assign user permissions using RBAC.
+2. Assign access permissions to a user.
 3. Access an Azure file share with Azure AD credentials.

 ![Azure AD integration workflow](media/storage-files-active-directory-enable/aad-workflow.png)